xiao-netlytical/KiwiSpec/kiwilang/kiwi.md

 ## Output Template, Semantics, and Result Generation:

-Kiwilang provides a CREATE construct that allows users to build outputs from expressions.
+KiwiSpec provides a CREATE construct that allows users to build outputs from expressions.
 The CREATE construct and clause use templates to define the outputs, which specify how to project the calculated expressions and identifiers as desired by the user.
 The templates are in semi-structured format and built from expression and identifier names assigned by the SELECT clause.
 The AS keyword binds an expression to an expression name, while the FROM keyword declares an identifier name for output.
 All the expressions and identifiers referred to by a template are grouped together to form an expression tuple.

-The algorithm to generate final outputs based on specifications in Kiwilang involves two calculation phases.
+The algorithm to generate final outputs based on specifications in KiwiSpec involves two calculation phases.

 The first phase is Identifier Instantiation, Expression Calculation, and Tuple Materialization.